freeCodeCamp/freeCodeCamp/guide/english/java/constructors/index.md

 title: Constructors
 ---

-If an object copies from a class, the what's the point?
+If an object copies from a class, then what's the point?
 I should be able to store data in it right?

 That's when we use either **getter** (e.g., getName()) / **setter** (e.g., setName()) methods, or in this case constructors, to initialize a class.
 Basically, every Java Class has a constructor which is the method called first when any object of the class is initialized.
 Think of it as a bit of starter code.